eriskcn/cv-template-collection/README.md

 We welcome contributions to expand and improve our CV template collection.
 If you have created a stylish and functional CV template that you would like to share with others, feel free to submit a pull request.
 Please ensure that your template meets our quality standards and includes clear instructions for users.

-## License

-This repository is licensed under the [MIT License](LICENSE), allowing for free and unrestricted use of the templates for personal and commercial purposes.

 ## Feedback